-Whether you recently bought a home, just installed new carpet, or are in the market for new household appliances, you might be wondering if you need both a vacuum and carpet steamer or if they can accomplish the same tasks.
+Whether you recently bought a home, just installed new carpet, or are in the market for new household appliances, you might be wondering if you need both a vacuum and a carpet steamer or if one can accomplish all the tasks.
 While the appliances do function differently, you probably don't have to purchase both.

 Think of a vacuum cleaner as your regular go-to appliance that keeps your carpets looking sharp.
 A quick pass weekly does the trick.
 It is rare that a home doesn't have a vacuum cleaner in it.
 On the other hand, carpet steamers are specialty units that come out of the closet much less often.
 They are used on stubborn stains in high traffic areas or to remove spills.
 They aren't as quick to set up and run as vacuum cleaners, but the results are worth the time.
 Since carpet steamers are only used occasionally, many people prefer to rent them rather than buy.

 The familiar household vacuum cleaner uses suction to remove debris, dirt, hair, and any other loose particles from carpets.
 It isn't used with water or with any type of cleaner.
 With all of the attachments that come with a vacuum, you're able to clean small areas, stairs, and in between couch cushions.